 WASHINGTON – The state of the economy remains fragile, and the state of the government remains deeply divided.

-President Obama didn’t put it that bluntly, but that seemed likely to be an underlying theme of his annual State of the Union address Tuesday tonight.
+President Obama didn’t put it that bluntly, but that seemed to be an underlying theme of his annual State of the Union address Tuesday night.

 The speech he delivered echoed the hints and leaks that the administration has been placing in the media for weeks.